DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 We can then confirm that UA is running by launching `http://localhost:8080/` on our browser.

-I recommend that you check [Introducing Universal Automation](https://www.youtube.com/watch?v=u9Hq4X8V7VY) so that you get familiar with the environment and understand the possibilities.
+I recommend that you check [Introducing Universal Automation](https://www.youtube.com/watch?v=u9Hq4X8V7VY) so that you get familiar with the environment and understand the capabilities.

 # Some concepts